Kadhalikka Neramillai: Legacy

 Kadhalikka Neramillai attained cult status in Tamil cinema.
 It has been hailed as a trendsetting comedy, and the film is said to kindle a feeling of joie de vivre.
 The film's comedy sequences are regarded as evergreen.
 The success of their on-screen pairing led Nagesh and Sachu to act together in films such as Motor Sundaram Pillai (1966), Galatta Kalyanam (1968), Sivandha Mann (1969) Sumathi En Sundari (1971) and Urimaikural (1974).
 According to M. Bharat Kumar of News Today, Kadhalikka Neramillai also popularised the romantic comedy genre.

 While the comedy track of 'Oho Productions' featuring Nagesh is considered to be one of Gopu's masterpieces, the Balaiah-Nagesh scene is often termed to be legendary in Tamil cinema.
 In a film that featured mostly newcomers, Balaiah was the most senior artiste.
 When the Balaiah-Nagesh pairing was an instant hit, he praised the latter saying, "Watch out!
 This boy is a scene-stealer."
 In 2009, playwright and comedian Y. G. Mahendran said the film taught him "there is everything to know about comedy—what is timing, what is healthy comedy, what is situational comedy ...
 It also portrayed love in such a clean and healthy way [...]
 Kaadhalikka... is a movie for all seasons."

 Crazy Mohan listed Kadhalikka Neramillai among his favourite films.
 During the celebrations of the film's 50th anniversary, Kamal Haasan appreciated Gopu's dialogue in the film while Y. G. Mahendran said, "[Kadhalikka Neramillai] was Wodehouseian humour at its best—unadulterated and pure."
 Director Vasanth noted in 2016, "when I watched Sridhar's [Kadhalikka Neramillai] that guarantees three hours of non-stop laughter, I understood what filmmaking is all about.
 A director par excellence is someone who can handle all subjects and infuse all kinds of emotions in the audience."

 In popular culture

 In 2006, Crazy Mohan wanted to create something similar to Kadhalikka Neramillai.
 He wrote the story and screenplay of the film Jerry, which he described as his "pet project".
 In 2011, director I. Ahmed's then-forthcoming film was initially titled Kadhalikka Neramillai, but this was changed to Endrendrum Punnagai (2013) because the producers could not get the rights to use the former name.

 Y. G. Mahendran has a particular affinity for Kadhalikka Neramillai.
 When he launched his theatre group United Amateur Artists' 55th play, he named it Kadhalikka Neramundu (There is time for love) as a tribute to Gopu and Sridhar.
 The play, a parody of the film, was written by Gopu's son 'Chitralaya' Sriram.
 Footage from Kadhalikka Neramillai is also shown in Kadhalum Kadandhu Pogum (2016).
 The "horror film" scene picturised on Chellappa and Viswanathan was re-used in Mo (2016).
-An anonymous source close to the production team of Kavalai Vendam (2016) described it as a "modern day version" of Kadhalikka Neramillai to The Times of India.